 Senate Finance Committee Chairman Max Baucus (D-MT) Saturday announced an $80 billion commitment from the pharmaceutical industry to reduce Medicare Part D prescription drug costs for seniors as part of health care reform.
 The agreement, to be included in the Finance Committee's health care reform bill, would give the Health and Human Services secretary authority to create a new Medicare prescription drug discount program effective July 1, 2010, which would be administered by an independent third party.
 According to Billy Tauzin, president and CEO of the Pharmaceutical Research and Manufacturers of America, the agreement would provide a 50% discount to most beneficiaries on brand-name medicines purchased in their health plan's coverage gap.
 Baucus said the agreement "would dramatically increase government savings."

 AHA News Now, Monday, June 22, 2009 http://www.ahanews.com/ahanews_app/index.jsp

 CMS has developed several educational products related to Medicare-covered preventive services, including screenings for various forms of cancer.
 Please visit the Medicare Learning Network for more information, including the following cancer-screening pages:

-The MLN Preventive Services Educational Products Web Page ~
+- The MLN Preventive Services Educational Products Web Page ~ provides descriptions

-Cancer Screenings Brochure ~ This tri-fold brochure provides
+- Cancer Screenings Brochure ~ This tri-fold brochure provides health care professionals

-Quick Reference Information: Medicare Preventive Services ~ This
+- Quick Reference Information: Medicare Preventive Services ~ This double-sided chart

 Medicare's Role for Women